 Whether you’re an art lover, a nature lover, a lover of food and wine or simply in love with someone else, board a flight to Florence and immerse yourself in the romance and passion that encompasses this city.
 Florence’s landscape is what renders people awe-struck, and also why it’s referred to as one of Italy’s most beautiful cities.
 Draped with vineyards and decorated with art, Florence is simply captivating.

-The most comfortable time for you to book your Florence cheap flight would be in between the hot Mediterranean summer and the dark, damp winter months.
-With summer highs scorching at 90 degrees Fahrenheit and winter lows bottoming out at 40 degrees Fahrenheit, the best time to book a cheap flight to Florence is from the beginning of April through June and from September through the end of October, when the weather is dry and the sun is out.
+The most comfortable time in Florence would be between the hot Mediterranean summer and the dark, damp winter months.
+With summer highs scorching at 90 degrees Fahrenheit and winter lows bottoming out at 40 degrees Fahrenheit, the most comfortable weather in Florence is from the beginning of April through June, and from September through the end of October, when the weather is dry and the sun is out.

-When your flight to Florence arrives, take the “Vola in bus” Airport Shuttle from the airport terminal.
-It will take you straight downtown for a reasonable price.
-You’ll figure out quickly that Florence is a walking city.
+Once you’ve settled in to your hotel and are ready to explore, you’ll figure out quickly that Florence is a walking city.
 There are so many pedestrians that traffic slows to a crawl.
 Take your time wandering through the winding alleys to any of Florence’s major attractions.
 You can also rent a bike to get around.
 Avoiding taxis and rental cars will help you save money.